dflock/duncanlock.net/content/posts/tech/the-smart-guide-to-stack-overflow-zero-to-hero.rst

 Everything else being equal, answer questions asked by users with higher reputation.
 They know how the site works, they know to accept and upvote answers.
 New users often don't, or they'll ask a question and never some back - so it's much more likely that you'll get no reward for answering their questions.

-New users also tend to ask lower quality questions, which are harder to answer well - and get closed more often - than experienced users.
+New users also tend to ask lower quality questions, which are harder to answer well - and get closed more often - than questions from experienced users.

 This is a little hard on new users, so if they've asked a well articulated, valid question and have a real looking username, I would suggest taking a chance and answering the question anyway.
 Even if the asker never comes back, you can still get upvotes from other users.